-There are numerous ways of making mince pies - in patty tins, on baking sheets and using shortbread, shortcrust or even puff pastry.
-My favourite method and, I think, the most delicious, is using patty tins and the pastry recipe below - they're crumbly, buttery and a perfect treat for teatime on Boxing Day.
+There are numerous ways of making mince pies in patty tins, on baking sheets and using shortbread, shortcrust or even puff pastry.
+However, my favourite method and, I think, the most delicious is using patty tins and the pastry recipe below - they're crumbly, buttery, and a perfect treat for teatime on Boxing Day.

 - 1 medium egg, beaten

 - For the Pastry

 - Measure the flour, xanthan gum, sugar and cold butter (or margarine) into a food processor and pulse until it looks like a fine powder.
 You can rub this in by hand, but it warms the mixture up and melts quickly, so you need to chill it before rolling.

 - Add most of the egg and pulse just until the mixture starts to hold together in small clumps.
 For the lightest pastry, you are aiming for soft dough that holds together well but is not wet.
 Chill the disc in the cling film for about 15 minutes, until firmer but not rock hard.
 If you want to keep it longer, or freeze at this stage, warm the pastry to room temperature before using it, or it will be too hard to roll.